Title: Leader of the Council and Leader of the Conservative Group

 My home life

-My wife and I live in Pett, East Sussex and our daughter and two granddaughters live nearby.
+My wife and I live in Pett, East Sussex and our daughter and three granddaughters live nearby.

 My spare time